 There is a little bit of difference in price, but when you compare the content and a sheer number of courses on Pluralsight compared to Codecademy, that's completely justifiable.

-If you prefer interactive learning and have a tight budget join CodeCademy Pro, while if you want access to a diverse online training platform and can pay $299 (because of 33% off offer now), join Pluralsight Premium Plan.
+If you prefer interactive learning and have a tight budget join CodeCademy Pro, while if you want access to a diverse online training platform and can pay $299 (because of the 33% off offer now), join Pluralsight Premium Plan.

 Other Programming and Development Articles you may like: